-Porterville High School serves awareness.
-Diverse literat students in grades nine through sponsored by the student of twelve on a traditional calendar and faculty. schedule.
-Curriculum is based on common core standards for college During the 2014-15 school and career readiness, with special are displayed in the chart. emphasis placed on cultural

-Porterville High School serves awareness.
-Diverse literature selections, assemblies, student body clubs, and various activities students in grades nine through sponsored by the student council promote a climate of community and acceptance among students twelve on a traditional calendar and faculty.
+Nate Nelson, Ed.D.
+Assistant Superintendent Human Resources Porterville High School serves students in grades nine through twelve on a traditional calendar schedule.
+Curriculum is based on common core standards for college and career readiness, with special emphasis placed on cultural awareness.
+Diverse literature selections, assemblies, student body clubs, and various activities sponsored by the student council promote a climate of community and acceptance among students and faculty.

-During the 2014-15 school year, 1,954 students were enrolled at the school.
+During the 2015-16 school year, 1,954 students were enrolled at the school.
 Student demographics are displayed in the chart.